dash-docs/dash-docs/_includes/devdoc/ref_p2p_networking.md

 | 3 | `GOVERNANCE_OBJECT_WATCHDOG` | Masternode generated.
 Two hour expiration time.<br><br>DEPRECATED since 12.2.

 The following annotated hexdump shows a `govobj` message for a Proposal object.
-Notice the presence of a non-zero collateral hash, a vinMasternode that is an empty CTxIn (hash of all zeros, index/sequence of 0xffffffff, no Signature), and no vchSig.
+Notice the presence of a non-zero collateral hash, a masternodeOutPoint that is an empty TxOut (hash of all zeros), and no vchSig.
 (The message header has been omitted.)

 {% highlight text %}